locka99/cpp-to-rust-book/porting-code.md

 # Porting Code

 Before starting, the assumption at this point is you *need* to port code.
-If you're not sure you need to port code, then that's the question you must ask yourself first.
+If you're not sure you do to port code, then maybe you don't.
+After all, if your C/C++ code works fine, then why change it?

-This section will provide a more real world C/C++ example and port it to the equivalent Rust
+TODO This section will provide a more real world C/C++ example and port it to the equivalent Rust

 ## Automation tools